DomIRC/domirc.github.io/index.md

 When a channel is not registered, it just means no one **owns** it (yet).
-You are entirely allowed to use unregistered channels, the only difference with registered ones is that nobody has operator privileges there, which means any incident must be reported to the network staff itself, who will most likely tell you to use **/ignore** or convince the domain name owner to come and register his channel.
+You are entirely allowed to use unregistered channels, the only difference with registered ones is that nobody has channel operator privileges there, which means any incident must be reported to the network staff itself, who will most likely tell you to use **/ignore** or convince the domain name owner to come and register his channel.

 ## How to connect?